tflander/FirstEspIdf/README.md

 very nice test messages, and you can always define custom messages for your assertions if you find that the default messages aren't sufficient.

+#### CLion

+With CLion, you will need to do the following:

+* In the CMake config for your project, add the options

+    -DTDD=true -G"Unix Makefiles"

+* Choose "changeme-test" as the run target for running tests.

+If you are running on windows, if when you try to run cmake you get a message in the console about not being able to run make if sh.exe is present on the system, you will need to switch to a system cmake that doesn't throw this message.
+If the message shows up *only* in the toolchain dialog, you can safely ignore it.
+Most modern makes run perfectly fine even if sh.exe is present on your system.
+If you install cmake and make via chocolatey, you should not have any problems.